izanagie/basic_git/README.md

 ```
 git config --global user.email "123456789+odin@users.noreply.github.com" # Remember to use your own private GitHub email here.
 ```
-GitHub recently changed the default branch on new repositories from master to main.
+GitHub recently changed the default branch on new repositories from `master` to `main`.
 Change the default branch for Git using this command:

 ```
 git config --global init.defaultBranch main
 ```
-To enable colorful output with git, type
+To enable colorful output with `git`, type

 ```
 git config --global color.ui auto